College Sizes: Small, Medium, or Large?

 Other college qualities may be more important to you than student body size.
 If that's the case, you might put a mix of small, medium and large colleges on your application list.
 But if the number of students on campus or in a class significantly affects your comfort level, or certain aspects of a small college or big college experience appeal to you, put college size among your top college requirements.
 Then, if you can, validate your impressions by visiting colleges of different sizes, and keep an open mind.
 You might become more comfortable with a larger or smaller college as you explore and compare more campuses.

-You can search for colleges by student body size with CollegeData’s College Search.
+You can search for colleges by student body size and many other factors with CollegeData’s College Search.